sparoodata/mongolens_new/README.md

     "maxRetryDelayMs": 30000,                      // Maximum delay between retries "reconnectionRetries": 10,                     // Maximum reconnection attempts if connection lost "initialRetryDelayMs": 1000                    // Initial delay between retries },
+  "disabled": {
+    "tools": [],                                   // List of tools to disable or true to disable all "resources": [],                               // List of resources to disable or true to disable all "prompts": []                                  // List of prompts to disable or true to disable all },
   "cacheTTL": {
     "stats": 15000,                                // Stats cache lifetime in milliseconds